 - which bras should I look for?

-If you’re not happy with your bra, or maybe never have been anyway, it’s
+A bad-fitted bra is with you all day.
+This kind of bra is not giving you a good feeling, not at all.
+If you’re not happy with your bra, or maybe never have been anyway, it is sure

 Why we don’t take action (it’s so human)